vmagelo/msdocs-django-three-azure-services/README.md

 | Storage | Azure Blob Storage<sup>1</sup> or local emulator like [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) | Azure Blob Storage |

-<sup>1</sup>Current code assumes Azure Blob Storage used locally.
-To use Azurite, you would need to set STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME variables appropriately in *.env* as well as add AZURITE_ACCOUNTS variable.
-Also would need to run Django on https, which would require a certificate and adding some libraries.
-This is beyond the scope of this sample app.
+<sup>1</sup>Current code can work with Azure Blob Storage used locally or Azurite.
+The same environment variables STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME in *.env* are used.
+Note to use Azure, we need to run Django with SSL, which would require a certificate and adding some libraries.
+See [Tip 13](#tip-13-using-ssl) for using SSL.
+See [Tip 14](#tip-14-using-azurite) for using Azurite.

 The assumption is that code doesn't change when moving from dev to Azure-hosted.
 With that in mind, there are two patterns for dealing with authentication: